 Scottee asks him what he's been drawing.
 "Sheep.
 A lot of sheep."
 Liam looked after sheep as a child in Donegal, Ireland.
 At 5AM he would be hiding behind a bush, keeping an eye on the mother.
 If she was in trouble, he'd help her.

 "My mother died in childbirth.
 Four of us were taken away," he says, explaining that his adoptive family were local dignitaries with money. "[The adoptive dad] gave nothing to the poor people.
-He wouldn't give a bale of hay to the next-door neighbour for a cow."
+He wouldn't give a bale of hay to the next-door neighbor for a cow."
 So Liam stole the hay and gave it to them, but was caught.
 "He knocked the shit out of me.
 He'd say to his wife, 'Annie, I'm sorry that he wasn't put in the coffin with his own mother.'"

 At 15, Liam ran away.
 He'd gone to the local dance, but because they considered him of a lower class he wasn't allowed in.
 The adoptive dad and local priest were acting as doormen, with a big basket of entrance money.
 After they'd stopped him from entering, Liam flipped, pushed them over, took the money and ran.
 He walked nine miles to Derry with the money from the dance and got the boat over to Glasgow.

-The people on the boat knew his real father, a man called "The Giant".
+The people on the boat knew his real father, a man called "The Giant."

 "No surrender!" shouts Liam, with a fist pump.
 It turns out The Giant was a member of the original IRA.